instana/react-native-agent/README.md

 ### Android: fetch(url)

-If your app uses `fetch` to complete network requests, you might find your app crashing on runtime whenever `fetch` is used after linking Instana React Native Agent.
+If your app uses `fetch` to complete network requests, you might find your app crashing on runtime whenever `fetch` is used after linking Instana React Native Agent : `No virtual method toString(Z)Ljava/lang/String;`

 If you encounter this issue before [the upstream issue is solved](https://github.com/facebook/react-native/issues/28425), please apply the following [workaround](https://github.com/facebook/react-native/issues/27250#issuecomment-573111088).
 Add the following to your Android module-level gradle file (usually `app/gradle.build`):

 ```groovy
 dependencies {